sanoop12/Trajectory-GitHub-Task/README.md

 **Step 11:** Head to your github forked repository.
 You must see a message saying..
 ```
-This branch is X commits ahead of Tinkerhub-NSSCE:main Compare and Pull request
+This branch is X commits ahead of Trajectory-Bootcamp:main Contribute
 ```
-Click on the `compare and pull request` button, add an appropriate title and decription and finally click `create pull request`
+Click on `Contribute` > `Open pull request`, add an appropriate title and decription and finally click `Create pull request`
 <br>

 ## What next?
 If everything goes fine, we will review and approve your pull request and once accepted, Voila🎉 you just got your first pull request merged.
-Also check this out 👉 [click me](https://tinkerhub-nssce.github.io/git-and-github-session-task-2/), you should be able to see yourself among the other tinkerers
+Also check this out 👉 [click me](https://trajectory-bootcamp.github.io/Trajectory-GitHub-Task/), you should be able to see yourself alongside the other tinkerers
 <br>

 ## Resources
 Clearly git is a vast and complex topic and cannot really be covered in-depth in a few hours.
-But then we have found some amazing resources which you might find useful to get started and explore further about git and github
+But then we've found some amazing resources which you might find useful to get started and explore further about git and github

 If you prefer
 - A hands-on and interactive tutorial [click here](https://gitimmersion.com)